 On a psychological level, Mosher cites Abraham Maslow’s Hierarchy of Needs, a theory describing what motivates people to go beyond the scope of basic needs and strive for constant betterment.
 Safety is identified as one of the physiological foundations of this construct.

 “When you look at how employees perceive their marching orders, if [managers] are not taking care of their basic safety needs — the need to feel safe and secure — surely the employee is not going to pursue any of the higher-level organizational quality goals which are then irrelevant if they don’t feel safe,” she says.

 For example, if management stressed safety as the organization’s No. 1 priority; however, during demanding circumstances, a supervisor’s message turns to “we need to meet this deadline no matter what,” it contradicts and defeats prior precedent.

-“In these specific cases, productivity appears to be the priority, and employees feel less safe,” she explains, compromising the employee’s perception of management’s consistency and in turn their level of trustworthiness.
+“In these specific cases, productivity seems to be the priority, and employee feels less safe,” she explains, compromising their perceptions of consistency and in turn their level of trust.

 The role of trust

 Trust, Mosher found, is one of the key elements motivating employees to adopt safety and quality procedures.

 “Management may not realize the extent of how much of a role perception plays in how they’re viewed by employees,” she says.
 “A manager may feel like they are trustworthy, but it doesn’t matter how trustworthy they think they are, it’s how the employees feel about them.”